tjobi/game-programming-25/README.md

 - [ ] be sure to befamiliar with the basics of C/C++ (syntax, control flow, variable and functions, structs/arrays/enums/unions/, pointers).
 You can check the [course page](https://learnit.itu.dk/course/view.php?id=3024686#section-1) for additional resources on this
 - [ ] refresh a bit of linear algebra and trigonometry

 I've setu up a folder for you (`playground`) if you want to test things out.
-Just create a `.cpp` file in there and reconfigure the CMake project,
+Just create a `.cpp` file in there and reconfigure the CMake project, and you can try everything that doesn't involve external dependencies.